databendlabs/databend/website/datafuse/docs/rfcs/query/2021-05-22-plan-expression-refactor.md

 Logic plan and expression play a big role throughout the life cycle of SQL query.
 This doc is intended to explain the new design of expressions and plan builder.

-> Let's introduce expressions firstyly
+> Let's introduce expressions firstly

 ## Alias Expression